syncfusion-content/javascript-docs/js/Maps/Public-Methods-and-Events.md

 ### displayTextRendering

-Triggers before rendering the data labels.
-You can use [`displayTextRendering`](../api/ejmap#events:displaytextrendering) event.
+The [`displayTextRendering`](../api/ejmap#events:displaytextrendering) event is triggered before rendering the data labels.
+You can use this event to customize the label text or change the text value.

 {% highlight js %}

-//displayTextRendering event for maps
+//The displayTextRendering event for maps

 $("#container").ejMap({